clintonboys/clintonboys.github.io/_posts/2015-05-07-qanda-tweets3.md

     Total tweets: 10766
     [Finished in 49.1s]

 This gives 62% of tweets where an entity can be identified as left-wing, and 38% as right-wing.
-This seems fairly believable to me (note only 11% of tweets have an entity identified, hence all the green in the picture).
+This seems fairly believable to me (note only 11% of tweets have an entity identified, hence all the white in the picture).
+Note it doesn't look like there's much of a relationship between right-left and positive-negative.

 I will remark finally that, although this model isn't great, it can easily be improved through the "unreasonable effectiveness of data": all this needs to get much better is more human classification of tweets, and a better input file for entity recognition.